 As said, by default the journal is cleared when a system is rebooted.
 This behaviour isn’t set in stone.
 In fact,

 journald is very configurable.
-The default options are listed in /etc/systemd/journald.conf and the defaults can be overridden by creating a file in /etc/systemd/journal.conf.d.
+The default options are listed in /etc/systemd/journald.conf and the defaults can be overridden by creating one or more files in /etc/systemd/journal.conf.d.

 The default storage option is auto.
 This option uses persistent logging if the directory /var/log/journal exists.
 So, to have persistent logs you can simply create the directory, and if you don’t want logs to survive a system reboot then you can delete the directory.
 If you want logs to be persistent then you can also use the persistent option.
 With this option, the /var/log/journal directory is created if doesn’t yet exist.